 Buildings Regulation Compliance Certificate

 Along with the Gas Safety Certificate, also ask the seller for a buildings regulation compliance certificate, also known as a Buildings Regulation Compliance Gas Safety Certificate.
-This will come in handy if you want to sell the property after a few years, which will mean the new buyers will ask for the proper documentation as well.
+This will come in handy if you want to sell the property after a few years, as you can pass on the proper paperwork to the new owner.

 Pay Attention to the Details